 Not Sure Where to Begin?
 Focus on Categories and Phrases

 We can see both the Phrase Match and Related Keywords section will display variations of keywords you can look to target in your SEO efforts.
 Now, we know that the keyword “shoes” is out of your target range.
-After finding your target keywords or areas you are looking to focus on, we can then narrow our list down.
+After using the keyword finder to uncover targets or areas you are looking to focus on, we can then narrow our list down.
 The Phrase Match keywords will display different keywords that contain the Phrase you queried.
-This is where you will find long tailed keywords to rank for.
+This is where you will find long-tailed keywords to rank for.
 The longer the keyword gets, the easier it will be to rank for.
 This is because as the keyword is getting longer, the query is becoming more specific.
 This way, we are now limiting the amount of people we are targeting and getting into a smaller demand.
 This will then ultimately give you a starting point as to what keywords you would like to begin with.

 The other report, the Related Keywords report, will give you variations of the keyword you searched.
 This will help you when you are looking to rank for multiple keywords focusing on one particular category.